-As a result of our annual goodwill impairment test performed during the fourth quarter of 2021, we determined that the carrying amount of our OpenStack Public Cloud reporting unit exceeded its fair value and recorded a goodwill impairment charge of \$52.4 million.
-The impairment was driven by deteriorating forecasted margins and cash flows within the reporting unit primarily due to operating costs declining at a slower rate than previously anticipated even after factoring in the long term impacts of the July 2021 Restructuring Plan.
-The results of our goodwill impairment test for the year ended December 31, 2020 did not indicate any impairments of goodwill.
-As of December 31, 2021, the carrying amount of goodwill was \$2,706.8 million.
+As a result of our annual goodwill impairment test performed during the fourth quarter of 2021, we determined that the carrying amount of our OpenStack Public Cloud reporting unit exceeded its fair value and fully impaired its goodwill by recording a goodwill impairment charge of \$52 million for the year ended December 31, 2021.
+The impairment was driven by deteriorating forecasted margins and cash flows within the reporting unit primarily due to operating costs declining at a slower rate than previously anticipated even after factoring in the long term impacts of the July 2021 Restructuring Plan

+As of December 31, 2022, the carrying amount of goodwill was \$2,155.1 million.